How viewing sales through a consultant’s lens is a game-changer

 - (Top Performer) The Challenger: A Challenger sales rep deeply understands customers, is good at seeing the world in new ways, and loves to debate and push (nudge / guide) the customer in the right direction.

-- The Relationship Builder: This kind of sales rep persona is agreeable, likable, is skilled at building rapport, and is generous in giving their time to others (colleagues, prospects, etc.)
+- The Relationship Builder: This kind of sales rep persona is agreeable, likable, skilled at building rapport, and generous in giving their time to others (colleagues, prospects, etc.)

-- The Lone Wolf: Independent and self-assured, the Lone Wolf tends to do things their own way and follows their instincts.
+- The Lone Wolf: Independent and self-assured, it tends to do things their way and follows their instincts.

 - The Problem Solver: A reliable and detail-oriented sales rep who is good at troubleshooting all problems.

-Now you might guess that the performance of the Hard Worker is highest, or maybe the Relationship Builder, or even the Problem Solver?
-It might come as a surprise, but the Challenger persona performs far and away the best.
+Now you might guess that the performance of the Hard Worker is highest, or maybe the Relationship Builder or even the Problem Solver?
+It might be a surprise, but the Challenger persona performs far and away the best.

-At the time of initially reading the book “The Challenger Sale”, I was running an agency providing professional services for developing online course development and marketing services.
+When initially reading the book “The Challenger Sale,” I ran an agency providing professional services for developing online course development and marketing services.
 I read a lot of sales books while I worked on refining and scaling the sales process for the agency.
 This one was my favorite and the most memorable from that time.

-While I was already pretty proud of the sales process we had, I knew it could be better.
-I felt like we were missing something, some potential strategy or solution, because the results were extremely variable, and there were too many instances of seemingly highly qualified leads being closed and then ghosting for unknown reasons.
-At first, I looked at the more micro level of best practices of email follow ups, and onboarding new client…the works.
+While I was already pretty proud of our sales process, I knew it could be better.
+We were missing some potential strategy or solution because the results were extremely variable.
+There were too many instances of seemingly highly qualified leads being closed and ghosting for unknown reasons.
+At first, I looked at the micro level of best practices of email follow-ups and onboarding new clients…the works.
 But the problem persisted.

 - Had been hiring for the wrong sales rep personas (hard worker and relationship builder)

-- I now understood how certain deals fell through due to ambiguity – the prospect not clearly understanding something which created some feeling of unease which torpedoed the deal
+- I now understood how certain deals fell through due to ambiguity – the prospect not clearly understanding something, creating some unease that torpedoed the deal.

-- It didn’t work to just clearly state the value proposition and details of process and pricing, no matter how clear and perfectly suited to the prospect.
-Didn’t matter if I was going to provide 10 million bucks of marketing services for $100.
-In most cases a successful deal still required a process of educating and guiding the prospect through the challenger sales stages.
-And in many cases, where we were able to seemingly skip several steps of the process, that kept coming back to bite us later.
+- It didn’t work to clearly state the value proposition and details of process and pricing, no matter how clear and perfectly suited to the prospect.
+Didn’t matter if I would provide 10 million bucks of marketing services for $100.
+In most cases, a successful deal still required educating and guiding the prospect through the challenger sales stages.
+And in many cases, where we could seemingly skip several steps of the process, that kept coming back to bite us later.

-- The application of these takeaways for our sales and marketing processes in turn affected a lot of other aspects of the business, like the sales staff best suited to our sales process, how the prequalification phase worked, etc.
+- The application of these takeaways for our sales and marketing processes, in turn, affected many other aspects of the business, like the sales staff best suited to our sales process, how the prequalification phase worked, etc.

-- It was almost as if the degree of consultative-ness of closing a particular deal directly correlated to what was perceived as a fair price for our services by our target market.
-They pay way more when the offer was consultative in nature and when the pitch was delivered in a conservative way.
+- It was almost as if the degree of consultativeness of closing a particular deal directly correlated to what our target market perceived as a fair price for our services.
+They pay way more when the offer is consultative, and the pitch is delivered conservatively.

-- Giving prospects a clear surprising aha moment was very effective and often the best predictor of a successful deal.
+- Giving prospects a clear, surprising aha moment was effective and often the best predictor of a successful deal.
 Whenever there was a clear aha moment for the prospect during the sales process, the deal almost always closed.